 For help with configuring the root user account, see Configuring the root user account.

-There are two system users used by Second Generation instances:
+There are two system users:

-This user is used for data imports.
+Used for data imports.

-This user is used as a replication user for replicas.
+Used as a replication user for replicas.

 You cannot delete or modify these users.